lakshshashinv/PythonProject/README.md

-# Python-Projects
+# Python-Project
-This repo contains python projects only!!!
+This repo contains python project only!!!

 Debug :
 File decryption not working(unable to read from file and decrypt).